-Can Lutherans get divorced?
+Can Lutherans Get Divorced?

-“But I say to you that whoever divorces his wife for any reason except sexual immorality causes her to commit adultery; and whoever marries a woman who is divorced commits adultery.”Matthew 5:32 (NKJV)
+Matthew 5:32 reads, “But I say to you that whoever divorces his wife for any reason except sexual immorality causes her to commit adultery; and whoever marries a woman who is divorced commits adultery” (NKJV).

-The Evangelical Lutheran Church of America on divorce
+The Evangelical Lutheran Church of America on Divorce

-WELS and LCMS on divorce
+WELS and LCMS on Divorce

 However, even these reasons lend themselves to different interpretations.
-Does malicious desertion only mean physical desertion or can it also mean financial or emotional desertion?
+For example, does malicious desertion only mean physical desertion, or can it also mean financial or emotional desertion?

 Because of this, the WELS also counsels the concerned parties to consult a pastor.
 The LCMS holds similar views concerning the grounds for divorce.